List of The Waltons characters: Maude Gormley

-Maude (Merie Earle) was an elderly woman who resided on Waltons Mountain.
-A talented folk artist, she discovered an artistic talent late in life, and began painting local scenes on pieces of plywood (which were later displayed and sold in Ike's store).
-Though a bit of a schemer, she nonetheless enjoyed a warm friendship with the Walton family, particularly Esther, whom she'd known for many decades.
+Maude (Merie Earle, 1889–1984), was an elderly sparky vivacious woman who resided on Waltons Mountain.
+A talented folk artist, she discovered an artistic talent late in life, and began painting local scenes on pieces of plywood (which were later displayed as folk art and sold in Ike's general store).
+Though a bit of a schemer, she nonetheless enjoyed a warm friendship with the Walton clan, particularly grandma Esther, whom she'd known for many decades.